 As the business landscape, as well as computing technologies, undergoes rapid changes, the cloud has become a highly demanded and dynamic solution.
 The technology is continually transforming conventional business models and opening new possibilities in the workspace such as online cooperation and AI as a service.
 According to experts, 60% of workloads were already running on a hosted cloud service in 2019.
 Consequently, for many organizations, cloud migration is now a question not of if but of when and how.

 The whole process is multifaceted and can be associated with a range of cloud migration challenges.
-To ensure that the shift will run smoothly, a company needs proper preparation and a comprehensive strategy.
+To ensure that the shift will run smoothly, a company needs proper preparation comprehensive strategy, and also cloud migration consulting.
 The knowledge of the main barriers on your way to the big move and the means of overcoming them will help your team succeed in the outcome.

 What Challenges of Cloud Migration Can an Organization Face?

 Like any other processes, cloud migration has its challenges and pitfalls.

 The challenges in the migration process that IT specialists need to handle most often include the following:

 - A lack of a clear strategy dictated by business goals;